TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 Multiple servers & Cache locking
 --------------------------------

-Since the Core uses the locking API for some cache operations (see for example :php:`TypoScriptFrontendController`), make sure that you correctly setup your caching and locking if you share your TYPO3 instance on multiple servers for load balancing or high availability.
+Since the `Core`:pn: uses the locking API for some cache operations (see for example :php:`TypoScriptFrontendController`), make sure that you correctly setup your caching and locking if you share your `TYPO3`:pn: instance on multiple servers for load balancing or high availability.

 Specifically, this may be a problem:

-* **Do not** use a local locking mechanism (e.g. semaphores or file locks in `typo3temp/var`, *if* `typo3temp/var` is mapped to local storage and not shared) in combination with a central cache mechanism (e.g. central Redis or DB used for page caching in TYPO3)
+* **Do not** use a local locking mechanism (for example semaphores or file locks in `typo3temp/var`, *if* `typo3temp/var` is mapped to local storage and not shared) in combination with a central cache mechanism (for example central Redis or DB used for page caching in TYPO3)

 .. _locking-api-more-info: